Dennys-E/iceMACS/README.md

 interp.calibrate(inflight_calibration_file)
 ```

 You can check if the `interp` object is calibrated with `interp.calibrated`.
 The normalised spectral response, rescaled Stokes parameters and calibrated radiance are also available as object properties.
-Compute calibrated reflectivities, relative to kurudz E<sub>0</sub>, with
+Compute calibrated reflectivities, relative to Kurudz E<sub>0</sub>, with

 ```python
 interp.get_polarized_reflectivity(calibrated=True)